meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 I&rsquo;ve found my *cruxes*.
 If I believed differently on these points, my nutrition outlook would change in radical ways.

-1. Ketones appear so positive for health, how do we explain that if we&rsquo;re not meant to spend much time ketogenic?
+1.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-27 Mon] </span></span> 3:1 for) Ketones appear so positive for health, how do we explain that if we&rsquo;re not meant to spend much time ketogenic (>25 weeks a year)?
 Ergo we&rsquo;re meant to do so.
-2. High insulin load (total insulin released over a day) appears so negative for health, how do you explain that if low-fat high-carb is good?
-Ergo we&rsquo;re not meant to do so often.
+2.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-27 Mon] </span></span> 5:1 for) High insulin load (total insulin released over a day) appears so negative for health, how do you explain that if low-fat high-carb is good?
+Ergo we&rsquo;re not meant to eat that way often.
 3.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-05-08 Sun] </span></span> 10:1 for) **The EEA argument**:  The things the typical animal of a given species ate over a lifetime in its Environment of Evolutionary Adaptedness (EEA) reflects so accurately what&rsquo;s healthy for that species, that you can treat these claims as synonymous: &ldquo;we ate like this in the past&rdquo; and &ldquo;this is healthy for us&rdquo;.
 4.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon] </span></span> 6:1 for) **The human design argument**: Among primates, *homo sapiens* appears to have been shaped by consuming far more meat than the other species, and especially animal fat.
 (Some have called it a &rsquo;fativore&rsquo; because it&rsquo;s different from carnivores in this regard.)
     -   Alternatively expressed, I doubt the human design indicates an EEA where it was common to consume plant carbs for a large share (say >33%) of its lifetime calories.
     -   <span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon] </span></span> In retrospect, this claim is hard to apply or draw conclusions from, because there was no single ancestral diet.
 See [The AMY1 gene](#orgceaec5d).
     -   If you want to look at this more closely, there is plenty of rhetoric online about why e.g. the digestive tract, teeth, bipedal posture and other features mean we&rsquo;re herbivores or that we&rsquo;re carnivores.
 Google &rsquo;human design vegan&rsquo; for the pro-vegan arguments, &rsquo;human design carnivore&rsquo; for the opposite, and decide for yourself.
 5.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-22 Wed] </span></span> 5:1 for) Certain corporations that stand to make a lot of money from the lowfat low-cholesterol high-carb whole-grain agenda, are currently meddling in Science in analogous fashion to what the tobacco industry did for nearly a century.
-Unqualified, this looks like a conspiracy theory, so I&rsquo;ll not abuse as an excuse for anything.
+Unqualified, this looks like a conspiracy theory, so I&rsquo;ll try not to abuse it as a fully general excuse.
 I&rsquo;m not a journalist and this page isn&rsquo;t a journalist piece.
 But it fuels my skepticism towards paper abstracts and the consensus.

 <a id="orgfd43e3e"></a>